quorten/quorten-bpc/dumunit/README.md

 Host:<here follows data, and a newline after it>
 ```

+This can also be used for communication in the other direction, and in
+fact, the data request headers are optional if you only want to
+implement a UART communication channel as-is.

 Okay, one last extension, for the sake of programmer friendliness.
 Optionally, you can specify the data format in hex byte codes too.
+Binary data format is the default.

 ```
 DFMT:Bin